 For the first time in the 19th Century, London, not Paris, was the center of the fashion world.
 The British Invasion didn’t stop with The Beatles.
 It swept into all parts of life, especially clothing.

-But actually, lost in the two extremes is the mid-60s, which I think actually had the coolest style.
+But actually, lost in the two extremes is the mid-60s, which I think actually had the coolest style, albeit more subtle.
 I love the long, slender shapes, the bright colors and the young, London look.
-I always kind of wished Mod style stayed around a little longer.
+I have always wished the Mod style stuck around a little longer.

 To read more detail about a certain year, click on the plus sign next to the year below.